12 must-do Autumn events in Queensland

 CHANNEL SEVEN BRISBANE RACING CARNIVAL: 12 May – 9 June 2018

 Get dressed to impress and be trackside at Doomben and Eagle Farm Racecourses to watch some of Queensland’s best horse racing.

 Despite the passionate punters and the extravagant fascinators, this event is all about the indulgent experiences.
 In fact, the food takes centre stage with a decadent winter menu hand-crafted by executive chefs.

 Mark your calendar and come along for your opportunity to rub shoulders with some well-known celebrities, while you enjoy all of the glitz and glamour this event has to offer.

 Noosa + food + wine = yaasss!

 Is there any better combination in this life?

 While the exact details of the festival are still under wraps, foodies can expect a line-up that will include some of the best chefs and winemakers from across Australia showcasing their finest produce and culinary creations over three festival villages – The Junction, The Beach, and for the first time, The Woods.

-Keep an eye out for the full program which will be released later this month (and make sure you get in quick because tickets sell out fast).
+Keep an eye out for the full program which will be released closer to the date (and make sure you get in quick because tickets sell out fast).